nigelp/Zentara-Code/docs/integrating-new-tools.md

 - Validate parameter handling
 - Test integration with the broader system

-This guide provides the foundation for integrating new tools into Roo Code.
+This guide provides the foundation for integrating new tools into Zentara Code.
 Follow the patterns established by existing tools and refer to their implementations for additional guidance.